Retrieval-Augmented Machine Translation with Unstructured Knowledge: Details of GPT-4o translation

 \section{Details of GPT-4o translation}

-\textbf{Complete Prompt.} We provide the system prompt as follows: ``\emph{You are a professional translator, and your task is to translate a given input sentence from English to Chinese.
+\textbf{Complete Prompt.} We provide the system prompt as follows: ``\emph{You are a professional translator, and your task is to translate a given input sentence from English to Chinese/German.
 In addition to the input sentence, you will be provided with a document that may contain relevant information to aid in the translation.
 However, be aware that some documents may contain irrelevant or noisy information}''.
-An example of user prompt and model response is shown in Figure~\ref{fig:gpt_4o_translation_complete_prompt}, where both a (French) document and an English source sentence are provided in the user prompt.
+An En$\Rightarrow$Zh example of user prompt and model response is shown in Figure~\ref{fig:gpt_4o_translation_complete_prompt}, where both a (French) document and an English source sentence are provided in the user prompt.
 We also define a 5-point rating breakdown to align the scoring value between GPT-4o and humans.
 In the model response, GPT-4o first judges the relevance between the given document and the source sentence, and then provides the corresponding translation.

 \textbf{Quality Analysis.} To figure out the quality of GPT-4o translations, we calculate the reference-free CometKiwi score between the source English sentences and GPT-4o translations.
-As a result, the average score is 84.48, indicating high translation quality~\cite{rei-etal-2022-cometkiwi}.
+As a result, the average score of En$\Rightarrow$Zh translation is 84.48, \modi{and En$\Rightarrow$De translation is 84.90}, indicating high translation quality~\cite{rei-etal-2022-cometkiwi}.

 \textbf{Other Details.} The version of GPT-4o used in this work is \emph{GPT-4o-2024-08-06}.
 When calling the official APIs, we set the temperature to 0.1, and set default values for other hyper-parameters.